-In February of 2020 I was told that one of the poems from my End of the Fear project (A13, Trunk Road of the Free) had been picked for inclusion in the official Places of Poetry hardback anthology, which is due for publication in the Autumn of 2020.
+In February of 2020 I was told that one of the poems from my End of the Fear project (A13, Trunk Road of the Free) had been picked for inclusion in the official Places of Poetry hardback anthology, which is due for publication on National Poetry day, October 1st 2020.

 September 19th 2019 is remembered as the date of my FIRST OFFICIAL POETRY READING, at Metal Southend‘s Future Park event.

 I also attended the Open Mic event at the Inaugural Mslexicon event held in Leeds during July of 2019.
 I will be returning to do the same in 2020.